Ricardo Odnoposoff: Exile

 After the Anschluss (annexation of Austria into Nazi Germany), Odnoposoff was unable to produce an Ariernachweis (Aryan certificate).
 He was therefore dismissed on September 1, 1938, from the Orchestra of the Vienna State Opera and the Vienna Philharmonic and had to return to Argentina.

 In the early 1940s Odnoposoff moved to the United States, where he gave his Carnegie Hall debut in 1944.
-According to the New York Times, Odnoposoff "took his audience by storm by the virtuosity, power and fire of his performances."
+According to The New York Times, Odnoposoff "took his audience by storm by the virtuosity, power and fire of his performances."
 During this time he worked with conductors such as Leonard Bernstein, Arturo Toscanini, Fritz Busch and André Cluytens and worked as a teacher.
 In 1953 he became an American citizen.

 Return to Austria

 In 1956 he returned to Vienna and taught until 1993 at the Academy of Music, where Joseph Sivo was one of his students.
 He produced some recordings with the WDR Symphony Orchestra Cologne under Franz Marszalek, including the Violin Concerto no. 22 of Viotti.
 On May 2 and 3, 1968 he played Prokofiev´s 1st Violin Concerto at the opening night of the Bratislava International Music Festival, with the Slovak Philharmonic Orchestra conducted by Ludovit Rajter.
 From 1964 Odnoposoff also taught at the University of Music and Performing Arts Stuttgart, where, among others, Michael Jelden, Alfred Csammer, Michael Eichinger, Helmut Mebert and Rainer Kussmaul were among his pupils.
 From 1975 to 1984 he taught at the Academy of Music in Zürich.

 Odnoposoff played on the "ex Ladenburg" Guarneri del Gesù of 1735.
-His violin playing was outstanding with a great sonorous, yet mellow sound, with masterly mastery of technique.
-Many of his photographs reflect the great joy that lay behind his playing.
+His violin playing was known for its sonorous, yet mellow sound.
+Many photographs featuring him in concert are considered to reflect a great joy and passion he was able to communicate.

 His grave is located in Vienna on the Grinzinger Cemetery (Group 19, no. 36A).